We found 4 orthopedic reconstructive surgeons who accept Humana Open Access near Colorado Springs, CO.

 Clinical interests: Hip Problems, Fractures, Knee Problems, Arthroscopic Surgery, Arthritis, Musculoskeletal Surgery, ...
 (Read more)

-Dr. Timothy O'Brien's specialties are adult orthopedic reconstructive surgery and foot & ankle surgery.
-He practices in Colorado Springs, CO.
-He has received a 2.0 out of 5 star rating by his patients.
-His clinical interests encompass musculoskeletal surgery.
-Dr. O'Brien is professionally affiliated with the University of Colorado Health (UCHealth), Memorial Hospital Central, and Memorial Hospital North.
-He honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-He graduated from Harvard Medical School.
-Dr. O'Brien's training includes a residency program at a hospital affiliated with the University of Colorado Denver.
+Dr. Timothy O'Brien, who practices in Colorado Springs, CO, is a medical specialist in adult orthopedic reconstructive surgery and foot & ankle surgery.
+On average, patients gave him a rating of 2.0 stars out of 5.
+He has indicated that his clinical interests include musculoskeletal surgery.
+Dr. O'Brien is affiliated with the University of Colorado Health (UCHealth).
+Dr. O'Brien is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He attended Harvard Medical School and subsequently trained at a hospital affiliated with the University of Colorado Denver for residency.

 Clinical interests: Musculoskeletal Surgery